AadamAbrahams/covid_traffic_controller_demonstrator/README.rst

 The following list of hardware devices and software packages are required to execute the demonstrator.

 Hardware devices:
-    * Parallax 555-28027 PIR motion sensor (It would be possible to use any PIR motion sensor that has a single output pin, and that outputs 1 when triggered and 0 while untriggered.)
+    * Parallax 555-28027 PIR motion sensor (It would be possible to use any PIR motion sensor that has a single output pin, and that outputs 1 when triggered and 0 while untriggered).
     * Omron D6T-1A-02 temperature sensor
     * Raspberry Pi
     * Any device capable of connecting to a router and executing python programs.